XLCYun/ReactifyObject/README.md

 # reactify-object

-`reactify-object` is a event-driven tool use to reactify object by injecting accessors(getter/setter) into object according the given configuration.
+`reactify-object` is a event-driven, lazy-update and flexible tool use to reactify object by injecting accessors(getter/setter) into object according the given configuration.

+`This README.md is not finished.
+More features have not revealed in here.`

 ## Installation